USRA Information for Students

 The Vice-President, Research (VPR), often supports VPR USRAs for many of the applicants who are only eligible for a VPR USRA or B-listed for an NSERC USRA.
 If students do not meet the eligibility criteria for an NSERC USRA, they may be eligible for a VPR USRA.
 (For example, international students, or students wishing to work with a faculty member whose research support is not from NSERC).
 All rules for holding the award remain the same and eligibility criteria and application process can be found on the VPR website.
 Note that non-SFU students are not eligible to apply.

-Students submit a paper application(s) to professor(s) by Jan 20, 2017 with a resume/cover letter/unofficial transcript, scan of a completed NSERC Form 202 Part I (see below) and Reference Number.
+Students submit an email application(s) to professor(s) by February 15, 2023 with a resume/cover letter/unofficial transcript.
+To prepare for the next part you should also fill in and send scan of a completed NSERC Form 202 Part I (see below) and Reference Number. no later than February 21, 2023.

 To complete an NSERC Form 202 Part I: